Access to justice should be equally available to everyone,

 these people's lives, reducing debt, poverty and homelessness, and

-combating discrimination and injustice.
+combatting discrimination and injustice.
 You can see some examples

-of how individuals, families and communities have been helped here.
+of how individuals, families and communities have been

-legal advice agencies in London and the South East by
+legal advice agencies in London and the South East by providing

 We are part of a network of seven Legal Support Trusts across